 - Now, add the rest of the condition.
 To search for the string "Email", we add that to the

 Your formula should now read IF ([Ticket channel]="Email") THEN _value_if_true ELSE _value_if_false ENDIF

 - Next, add what you want to do if the condition is true, in this case return the ID of the ticket.
 Replace _value_if_true with [Ticket ID].
 Notice that as you type [Ticket ID] that Explore automatically suggests matches to what you are typing.
 If the metric or attribute you want is shown, hit return to immediately complete entry of it.

 - The ELSE clause shown in the template ticket can be used to provide an alternative action that will apply if the first condition is not true.
 In this case, we don't need it, so remove ELSE _value_if_false.

 - You've now completed the formula.
 If all is well, you'll see something like the screen below.
 Additionally. note that the error has gone and is replaced with a green check mark to indicate that the formula is valid.

 - Finally, click Save.
-The attribute you created can now be accessed by any of your Explore queries that use the same dataset.
+The attribute you created can now be accessed by any of your Explore reports that use the same dataset.
 You can find it by clicking Add in any attribute panel and expanding Calculated attributes.